Website Accessibility

 Enhanced user experience for your site visitors

-The UserWay widget will make your website accessibility mostly ADA compliant and provides a certification you can post on your site that shows your compliance.
-But, since many of the ADA regulations are still somewhat vague, and you will need to consult a lawyer to ensure full compliance.
+The FREE version of the UserWay widget (or any FREE ADA Plugin) will make your website accessibility ADA compatible, but not 100% adhering to WCAG 2.1..
+Since many of the ADA regulations are still somewhat vague, you will need to consult a lawyer to ensure full compliance.

-Maine Hosting Solutions is an Authorized Userway Agent that includes Accessibility and ADA Compliance in their All-Inclusive Web Development Plans.
+Maine Hosting Solutions is an Authorized Userway Agent that includes Accessibility and ADA Compatibility in their All-Inclusive Web Development Plans.

-So if you’re looking to save time and money from getting all the changes done yourself, read below to understand how UserWay can help you become ADA compliant.
+So if you’re looking to save time and money from getting all the changes done yourself, read below and fully understand how UserWay can help you become ADA compatibe.

 Powerful, Scalable, Lightweight and Secure Website Accessibility